Version approved AGM 9 June 2021

 There was a name change from European Society of Cystic Fibrosis to European Cystic Fibrosis Society approved at the annual general meeting in Berlin, June 18th 1998.

-The current version of the constitution was approved by the AGM held in Belek 2007 during the 30th ECFS Conference, and modified at the AGM in Prague, 11th June 2008, at the AGM in Hamburg 8th June 2011, at the AGM in Dublin 6th June 2012 and at the AGM in Gothenburg 11th June 2014.
+The current version of the constitution was approved by the AGM held in Belek 2007 during the 30th ECFS Conference, and modified at the AGM in Prague, 11th June 2008, at the AGM in Hamburg 8th June 2011, at the AGM in Dublin 6th June 2012, at the AGM in Gothenburg 11th June 2014 and at the AGM held online 9th June 2021.